ml5885/memorization_privacy_and_unlearning/README.md

 Make sure that the [Pokemon dataset](https://www.kaggle.com/datasets/rounakbanik/pokemon) from Kaggle is saved at `data/pokemon.csv`.

-To run the full experiments with all three Gemma-3 model sizes (1B, 4B, and 12B):
+Run the full experiments with all three Gemma-3 model sizes (1B, 4B, and 12B) by executing:

 ```bash
 python part_1.py